American Association of Healthcare Executives

 A. Uphold the Code of Ethics, mission and values of the American College of Healthcare Executives.

-C. Comply with all laws and regulations pertaining to healthcare leadership in the jurisdictions in which the healthcare executive is located or conducts professional activities.
+C. Comply with all laws and regulations in the jurisdictions in which the healthcare executive is located or conducts professional activities.

 D. Maintain competence and proficiency in healthcare leadership by implementing a personal program of assessment and continuing professional education.